philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 # Bits and Bobbles

-Could attributed variables do the extrude check?
+- Could attributed variables do the extrude check?
+- gensym might be a bad idea.
+Could carry around an integer in context to represent current free vars in scope
+- Linearly searching the clause context using `member` is silly.
+We could use much better indexing, like some kind of trie.
+There are readily available facilities

 ## A Digression on Different Meanings of Logical Variables
 Would adding `let` to prolog help scoping? `let` is compatible with first order logic without the complications of higher order logic.